-In this project, the effectiveness of evolutionary algorithms is tested by applying these to optimize walking parameters for a bipedal robot.
+In this study, the effectiveness of evolutionary algorithms is tested by applying one of these to optimization of walking parameters for a simulated bipedal robot.
 At the start of the learning process, a working set of walking parameters is available in an existing framework, meaning that not the joint values but the parameters for the framework must be optimized.

+The algorithm and the system controlling the experiment are discussed shortly.
 Different parameter settings are tried to learn the optimal parameter-set for a single task, namely walking forward.
 Based on this first experiment, the best found settings are used to learn an optimal parameter-set for a holonomic walk.
 Results for both experiments indicate that there is indeed an improvement in performance, but that starting with a suboptimal set makes it so that the resulting increase in performance is small.